Phone: 0345 5040 303lucionservices.com

 Should hazardous lead paint materials be identified in your report our team of hazardous material environmental consultants can help you to choose the next course of action:

-Our consultants can assist you with the appointment of a competent contractor to undertake the remediation (removal), including drafting of tender specification, vetting submissions and reviewing method statements / plans of work
+Our consultants can assist you with the identification of a competent contractor to undertake work with the lead paints or their removal, including drafting of specifications and scopes of work, vetting submissions and reviewing risk assessments / method statements.

 What are my responsibilities?

 As an employer or duty holder, you are required to to prevent, or where this is not reasonably practicable, to control employee exposure to lead.